viquta/Online_Daily_Work_Schedule/README.md

 # probably install vue-router also (i had to do this with my linux)

 # Set up the database
-# 1. Install MariaDB
+# 1. Install MariaDB.
-# 2. Create a database and a user (not recommending root), also if you are having trouble with this, just watch some tutorials or google
+# 2. Create a database named 'work_schedule' and a user (e.g., 'work_user').
+See the MariaDB command example below.
-# 3. Import or run the schema from ./database/schema.sql and uncomment + run the INSERT users for \database\seed_data.sql (more instructions in that document)
+# 3. Manually execute the SQL scripts located in the `./work-schedule-app/database/initdb/` directory against your 'work_schedule' database in the following order:
+#    - `00-schema.sql` (Creates the tables)
+#    - `01-init-user.sql` (Creates the 'testuser1' demo user with password 'a')
-# 4. Create a `.env` file in the project root directory (`Online_Daily_Work_Schedule/`).
+# 4. Create a `.env` file in the root directory.
 Copy the example below into this file and update the values (DB_USER, DB_PASSWORD, etc.) to match your database setup.
-# 5. Update your `work-schedule-app/backend/src/config/database.js` file if necessary (though it should read from the `.env` file by default).
+# 5. The backend code in `work-schedule-app/backend/src/config/database.js` reads these `.env` variables.

 # Start the backend
 cd work-schedule-app/backend